kota-yata/Moqtopus/README.md

 MoQ Client API over MsQUIC.
 Moqtopus keeps the dependency graph small, which helps a lot when the rest of your application already take a gazillion year building (like UE).

 ## Draft Compatibility
-Moqtopus was compliant with 4 relays at [IETF126](https://github.com/moq-wg/moq-transport/wiki/ad-hoc-interop-reports#2026-07-ietf-126-vienna) (draft-18).
+Moqtopus was compliant with draft-18, and interopped with 4 relays at [IETF126](https://github.com/moq-wg/moq-transport/wiki/ad-hoc-interop-reports#2026-07-ietf-126-vienna).
 See [moq-interop-runner](https://englishm.github.io/moq-interop-runner/) for the latest interop result.

 ## Build
 Moqtopus requires [vcpkg](https://github.com/microsoft/vcpkg).
 Set